Who We Are

-In our efforts to promote equitable, responsible, and sustainable fiscal and economic policies, OK Policy collaborates with three national networks of state-level policy research organizations, the State Priorities Partnership the Economic Analysis and Research Network (EARN), and the KIDS COUNT Network.
+In our efforts to promote equitable and fiscally responsible policies that expand opportunity for all Oklahomans, OK Policy collaborates with three national networks of state-level policy research organizations, the State Priorities Partnership the Economic Analysis and Research Network (EARN), and the KIDS COUNT Network.

 Together Oklahoma is a nonpartisan coalition of businesses, organizations, and citizens coming together to advocate for responsible budget and tax policies.

 OK Policy is a 501(c)(3) non-profit organization.
 We do not receive funding from federal, state, or local government.

 Our work is supported by grants from national and local foundations, including:

 - Anne and Henry Zarrow Foundation